vlandham/bioinformatics-zen/003_software/001_writing_good_code.markdown

 Writing good code makes life easier.
 If there's a common theme in bioinformatics, it is this: you will write a script, move on to something else, then return to the script in a few months or years time and try to remember how it works.
-The clearer the code is written, the better to understand how it works.
+The clearer the code is originally written, the better to remember how it works.
+Here is a quote ["All programming is maintenance programming, because you are rarely writing original code"][maintain].
+This means that most of your time will be spent fixing and improving code, rather than writing fresh.
 Writing code is personal, and discussing what makes good code is controversial.
-Here I'm illustrating what I think are some basic principles that apply to most languages.
+But I'm going do it anyway and describes what I think are a few basic principles that can help to make code easier to maintain.

-### Be verbose
+### Be too descriptive

-I think code should err on the side of being to verbose, rather than being to concise.
-I mean that code should be loud and descriptive about what its purpose is.
-An example is variable names.
+I think code should err on the side of being too descriptive, rather than being too concise.
+I mean that code should be loud and expressive about its purpose.
+An example is choosing variable names.

     # Concise
     seq = File.read('gene.fasta')

-    # Verbose
+    # Descriptive
     fasta_gene_sequence = File.read('gene.fasta')

 The second example is longer, but leaves no doubt as to what the variable contains.
 The same can be applied to method names.
+The more specific a method name the better to remember the function and what is returned.

     # Concise
     def get_seq(file)
       # ...
     end

-    # Verbose
+    # Descriptive
     def read_fasta_from(file)
       # ...
     end

 Next are magic numbers, numbers that appear in code, but have no explanation to their meaning.
+These can particularly annoying if you can't remember why you used the number and there is no other reference to it.

-    # Three, its the magic numbr
+    # Three, its the magic number
     dna_sequence.scan(3)

-    # Verbose
+    # Descriptive
     nucleotides_per_codon = 3
     dna_sequence.scan(nucleotides_per_codon)

 Comments never hurt either, as long as they are correct.
-Comments are more useful when the meaning of the code is not obvious.
+Incorrect comments are generally not considered useful.
+Comments are especially useful when the meaning of the code is not obvious, but going too much commenting can sometimes make code less easy to read

     # Why the chop?
+    protein = dna_sequence.translate.chop

+    # Some of wikipedia in here...
+    # In the genetic code, a stop codon (or termination
+    # codon) is a nucleotide triplet within messenger RNA
+    # that signals a termination of translation.
+Proteins
+    # are unique sequences of amino acids, and most
+    # codons in messenger RNA correspond to the addition
+    # of an amino acid to a growing protein chain, stop
+    # codons signal the termination of this process,
+    # releasing the amino acid chain.
+    # Here I am removing the stop codon after translation
     protein = dna_sequence.translate.chop

     # Remove the stop codon after translating